wexample/wex/.wex/journal/todo/roadmap-r-organisation-de-la-documentation.md

 searched".
 Written once, they serve the human at the terminal and the agent through MCP — the surface distinction of case E applies, not a second implementation.

-**Consultation (case F)**
+**Consultation (case F)** — `app::knowledge/read`, and whatever `explore` turns out to mean once `read` exists.

-- [ ] `wex` reads a document by identifier and serves the **built** version: the cascade resolved, the Jinja rendered, the produced data injected.
+- [ ] `read` serves a document by identifier in its **built** form: the cascade resolved, the Jinja rendered, the produced data injected.
 Never the raw source, which is what makes the `.j2` question of case C moot
+- [ ] Extend it beyond the knowledge of *services*, the only thing the current `app::knowledge/read` reaches — the app's own `.wex/knowledge/` has no reading path at all, which is gap D
 - [ ] Rendering is a transformation stage, not just variable substitution: translating into the reader's language is the first case to plan for, the knowledge being written in English while the author works in French
-- [ ] Decide where a built version is cached, and what invalidates it
+- [ ] **Build a markdown rendering into the repository**, for the reader without wex — today `.wex/knowledge/` is `.md.j2`, so that audience has nothing to open.
+Decide the path, and whether the artefact is committed (it is the only branch of `AGENTS.md` that can work offline, so probably yes)

-**Search (case G)**
+**Search (case G)** — `app::knowledge/search` for the documentation, `app::sources/search|grep` for the code.

-- [ ] Find a feature across a suite of 89 packages — "which package handles X" — which
-      no current surface answers
+- [ ] Answer "which package handles X" across a suite, which no current surface does
 - [ ] Decide the mechanism: index built at rectify, full-text over the built versions, or an agent reading the index.
 Weigh against the fact that the corpus is generated, so the index can be a build product rather than a service
+- [ ] Source exploration is the sibling family, not an afterthought: an agent that cannot find the documentation falls back to the code, and should have a suite-wide way to do it
 - [ ] Expose both families as agent tools, which closes gap D: an agent stops guessing a path and asks a question
+- [ ] Only then rewrite `AGENTS.md` (case B) around the commands, since it can finally point at something that answers

 **Prompts**